lonycell/grafana.v7/docs/sources/features/explore/index.md

 # Explore

-Grafana's dashboard UI is all about building dashboards for visualization.
+ThingSPIN's dashboard UI is all about building dashboards for visualization.
 Explore strips away all the dashboard and panel options so that you can focus on the query.
 Iterate until you have a working query and then think about building a dashboard.

-> Explore is only available in Grafana 6.0 and above.
+> Explore is only available in ThingSPIN 6.0 and above.

 For infrastructure monitoring and incident response, you no longer need to switch to other tools to debug what went wrong.
 Explore allows you to dig deeper into your metrics and logs to find the cause.
-Grafana's new logging data source, [Loki](https://github.com/grafana/loki) is tightly integrated into Explore and allows you to correlate metrics and logs by viewing them side-by-side.
+ThingSPIN's new logging data source, [Loki](https://github.com/grafana/loki) is tightly integrated into Explore and allows you to correlate metrics and logs by viewing them side-by-side.
 This creates a new debugging workflow where you can:

 1. Receive an alert
 1. Drill down and examine metrics